ivotron/quiho-popper/paper/paper.md

 contain actual performance predictions instead of the name of performance counters

-## Correlation-based Analysis and Supervised Learning
+**Correlation-based Analysis and Supervised Learning**.
 Correlation-based and supervised learning approaches have been proposed in the context of software testing, mainly for detecting anomalies in application performance [@ibidunmoye_performance_2015].
 In the former, runtime performance metrics are correlated to application performance using a variety of distinct metrics.
 In supervised learning, the goal is the same (build prediction models) but using labeled datasets.

 Decision trees are a form of supervised learning, however, given that _quiho_ applies regression rather than classification techniques, it